UltraHQ/seatbelts/README.md

 ## This addon is unfinished, uncleaned and bad coded.
-I did this addon back then to teach myself more LUA this way.
-I planned releasing it, but never did it because I quit gmod and have no interest in working on it anymore.
+I did this addon back then to teach myself more LUA this way.<br/> I planned releasing it, but never did it because I quit gmod and have no interest in working on it anymore.<br/>This means, don't use it on your server - it won't end up nice.

 # Seatbelts - An addon that adds Seatbelts to cars.